tfennelly/jenkins-js-samples/step-06-handlebars-templates/README.md

-# Step 05 - "Namespaced" CSS
+# Step 06 - Handlebars Templates
-In this plugin (`step-05-namespaced-css`), we modify <a href="../../../tree/master/step-04-externalize-libs">step-04-externalize-libs</a>
+In this plugin (`step-06-handlebars-templates`), we build on <a href="../../../tree/master/step-04-externalize-libs">step-04-externalize-libs</a>, changing it to apply client-side templates using the [Handlebars] templating engine.
-a little so as to [use the default "namespaced" CSS for Twitter Bootstrap](https://github.com/jenkinsci/js-libs/tree/master/bootstrap#css-namespacing).

-Namespacing the CSS rules makes it safer to use multiple versions of the same CSS lib on the same page.
-So if, for example, you are using bootstrap on a widget that gets added to a page on which other plugins are contributing content (e.g. the Job index page), then it makes sense to use a namespaced CSS for bootstrap in case another widget also uses bootstrap, but is using a different version.
+With this model, we change from the "traditional" pure server-side content rendering approach of Jenkins (in `.jelly` files), to an approach where just the bare minimum content is rendered server-side, and the reset of the content is rendered on the client-side e.g. the client-side makes a REST API call to get some data from the server and then applies a template to that data to produce hte view content.
+This approach is fundamental to creating a more dynamic/slick user experience (Vs full page reloading etc).

 <p>
 <ol>